ahoskins/Winston/README.md

 > $ make html
 > $ firefox _build/html/index.html &

-If you find something unclear, broken, or missing: [add an issue](https://github.com/RossHamish/classtime/issues/new) to the [docs work queue](https://github.com/RossHamish/classtime/milestones).
+If something is unclear, or you find a typo, [add an issue](https://github.com/RossHamish/classtime/issues/new) to the [docs work queue](https://github.com/RossHamish/classtime/milestones).
 Be critical - it'll only improve faster.
 Note: if other tasks take priority, a small percentage of these might be ignored.

 IRC
 ---